koh-gt/ferrite-core/doc/build-osx.md

 2. Build Ferrite Core:

-    Configure and build the headless Litecoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Ferrite Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell